unexpectedjs/unexpected/documentation/api/addType.md

 ```

 The best resource for learning more about custom types is to look at
-how the predefined types are build:
+how the predefined types are built:

 [lib/types.js](https://github.com/unexpectedjs/unexpected/blob/master/lib/types.js)